xKranze/Sluffin-Or-Buffin/README.md

 ## Description

--When you have created an account, this enables you to comment on others work out log in the news feed!
+-When you have created an account, this enables you to enter your stats, goals and comment on others work out log in the news feed!

 -Create your workouts that suits your goal!: